chatox/networks-science-course/README.md

-# Networks Science Course
+# Network Science Course

 Instructor: [Carlos Castillo](http://chato.cl/research)

-These are materials for an undergraduate Networks Science course of the bachelor degree on Mathematical Engineering on Data Science at Universitat Pompeu Fabra.
+These are materials for an undergraduate Network Science course of the bachelor degree on Mathematical Engineering on Data Science at Universitat Pompeu Fabra.

 :construction: **This is under construction.** The course will take place for the first time in September-December 2018.
 Course materials should not be considered final until the end of the course.